 This pandemic has shaken and challenged the preconceived notions about spaces and their type or quality for certain uses.
 Apart from lower density, offices are looking for materials and finishes that are easy to clean and sanitized.
 We need residential developments that integrate social and community needs, such as providing retail and congregation space within them.
 The homes need to provide working spaces while interacting with the external world simultaneously.
-Hence, we have started frequent cross-vertical interactions where the expertise of one sector or typology are shared with the others to help design spaces that are humane and more suited to the changing needs of the times.
+Hence, we started frequent cross-vertical interactions.
+Here we shared the expertise of one sector or typology with the others to help design spaces that are humane and more suited to the changing needs of the times.

 Contact: +91 22 6703 1122, +91 22 6155 1111

 Biltrax Construction Data is tracking 17000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.